Heaven or Las Vegas: Recording and production

-The recording sessions took place at Eel Pie Studios (then September Sound) in Twickenham, London, located in a space owned by Pete Townshend.
+The recording sessions took place at September Sound in Twickenham, London.
+The studio was a portion of Eel Pie Studios, which was owned by Pete Townshend.
 According to Gary Walker, the environment was "overshadowed by the transience of death, birth and heartbreak".
 In September 1989, Fraser and Guthrie's child, Lucy Belle was born; Heaven or Las Vegas was released on her first birthday.
 Of her pregnancy, Fraser said that she gained clarity about what mattered to her most: "Suddenly I had confidence which I'd never ever had in my life, which I consequently lost after I had the baby, because it's such a frightening experience you lose it again and you have to start over again.
 But it does change you".
-Raymonde's father, Ivor Raymonde, died shortly after Lucy Belle's birth, as the band were in the middle of recording.
+Raymonde's father, Ivor, died shortly after Lucy Belle's birth, as the band were in the middle of recording.
 His passing cast what Raymonde called a "dark cloud" over the sessions.
 He recounted: "I was only 27, I was still quite young and he was a very influential guy for me so that was a big blow but, looking back on it, having a major life event happening probably helped the record have that edge to it".

-The album's drum programming was done by Guthrie, the first step in every Cocteau Twins recording session.
-Guthrie and Raymonde constructed the music before Fraser recorded her vocals.
+As with each of the group's recording sessions, production began with Guthrie's drum programming.
+Guthrie and Raymonde composed the music before Fraser recorded her vocals.
 Raymonde likened Guthrie's rhythms on the album to hip-hop beats; despite their music being far removed from it, he acknowledged that it came from a "dance-y" place.
 Many of the "mysterious" instrumental effects on Heaven or Las Vegas were achieved by accident, using guitars rather than "omnipresent" synthesisers.
 As a result of Guthrie's decreased time in the studio, Raymonde's playing was more notable and he became more involved in the recording process.
 Raymonde recounted that he would record Fraser's vocals alone for days at a time, during which he first "fully appreciated how amazing she was": "She'd come into the control room and say, 'What was that like?' and I'd scrape the tears away and say, 'That was alright, Liz'.
 She didn't get off on praise.
 If I said.
 'That was fucking amazing', she'd say 'I thought it was shit'.
 I learnt not to be too effusive, which was difficult because I was so blown away with what I was hearing".